senseobservationsystems/sense-android-library/sense-android-library/documentation/sensors.md

 ## BaseSensor

-BaseSensor is base implementation of SenseSensor (nl.sense_os.service.shared.SenseSensor).
+BaseSensor is base implementation of [SenseSensor](##SenseSensor).
 It inherit from nl.sense_os.service.subscription.BaseDataProducer therefore it also implement nl.sense_os.service.subscription.DataProducer.
 It provide basic implementation to set and get sample rate, and leaving the start and stop sensing mechanism to specific sensor it inherits.

 BaseSensor is implemented in nl.sense_os.service.subscription.BaseSensor

 ## PeriodicPollingSensor

 This is an interface that all of periodic-based sensor should implement.
-It provide isActive method for PeriodicPollAlarmReceiver to check if the sensor is still active, and doSample method which PeriodicPollAlarmReceiver will call to do the actual sampling at scheduled time.
+It provide **isActive** method for [PeriodicPollAlarmReceiver](##PeriodicPollAlarmReceiver) to check if the sensor is still active, and **doSample** method which [PeriodicPollAlarmReceiver](##PeriodicPollAlarmReceiver) will call to do the actual sampling at scheduled time.

 PeriodicPollingSensor interface is defined in nl.sense_os.service.shared.PeriodicPollingSensor

 ## PeriodicPollAlarmReceiver

 This is a generic BroadcastReceiver for periodic based sensor.
 Every periodic-based sensor should have an instance of this class and start it when start sensing.
-This instance will register itself to scheduler to be run at specific rate based on interval value of the specific sensor (see nl.sense_os.service.subscription.BaseSensor.sampleDelay).
+This instance will register itself to [Scheduler](##Scheduler) to be run at specific rate based on interval value of the specific sensor (see nl.sense_os.service.subscription.BaseSensor.sampleDelay).

-It will call nl.sense_os.service.subscription.BaseSensor.doSample method of the sensor instance when it scheduled to be run.
+It will call **doSample** method of the sensor instance it bound to when it scheduled to be run.

 PeriodicPollAlarmReceiver is implemented in nl.sense_os.service.shared.PeriodicPollAlarmReceiver